Table of Contents

 2. Your counselor will judge you

 They will listen to you and keep a neutral tone and face.
-Your counselor is a trained professional, and they are there to help you, not to judge you.
+They will demonstrate empathy and make you feel welcome.
+Your counselor is a trained professional.
+They are there to help you, not make you feel worse.

-It’s also likely that no matter what you bring to your sessions, they’ll be more concerned about helping you work through it than thinking about their own opinion.
-They’ll also have worked with people from all walks of life, so there’s no need for you to feel weird, or worry they won’t want to continue your sessions.
+It’s also likely that no matter what you bring to your sessions, they’ll be more concerned about helping you work through it than judging the morality of your life.
+Counselors work with people from all walks of life, so there’s no need for you to feel weird, or worry they won’t want to continue your sessions.